Victorzsg/zf2-documentation/zh/migration/zf1_zf2_parallel.rst

 .. _migration.zf1_zf2_parallel:

-Running Zend Framework 2 and Zend Framework 1 in parallel
+同时运行Zend Framework 2 和 Zend Framework 1
 =========================================================

 From a technical point of view it is absolutely possible to run ZF2 in parallel